IBM/SalesEnablement-L3-Guidance/docs/machine-setup/03 Install MKDOCS and plugins.md

         python -m mkdocs
     ```
     For a more permanent solution, you may need to edit your PATH environment variable to include the Scripts directory of your Python installation.
 Recent versions of Python include a script to do this for you.
 Navigate to your Python installation directory (for example C:\Python38\), open the Tools, then Scripts folder, and run the win_add2path.py file by double clicking on it.
 Alternatively, you can download the script and run it (python win_add2path.py).

+Open a Command prompt (Windows) or terminal (MaCOS) to run the following...

 To install, follow these steps: